Kameroni33/COMP-3430/lab1/lab1_submission/README.md

 Thus, broken.c can now compile and run without any errors.
 I'm still not sure what it's supposed to be doing, but regardless it can now do it worry-free and happy.

+**Note:** I have not added usages of free() to clean up memory allocation of the program.
+By default, the OS should clean up any memory on termination of this process.
+That said, it is a good practice to implement free() calls in order to explicitly clean up variables and avoid any potential memory leaks.
+In this situation, I have just implemented the minimum requirements in order to get this program running bug-free and thus have not used any calls to free().
+But in most other cases, one should not fully rely on the OS to clean up memory.

 Expected Output:
 ```shell
 8 Hello